Sinking cities: Sea level rise

 Although reports vary widely in predicting the height of sea level rise in the future, IPCC estimates predict a 1-meter rise over the next century.
 Other reports consider the IPCC estimates to be far too low and suggest levels closer to 1.9 meters by 2100.
-Nevertheless, sea level rise is an unavoidable reality.
 As sea levels continue to rise, coastal cities face challenges of properly modeling and preparing for the increased storm surges brought on by tropical storms.

 Intensifying storms

 Risks due to sea level rise will only be compounded by intensifying storms.
 As the oceans continue to warm, tropical cyclone rainfall rates and cyclone intensities are likely to increase.
 Studies conducted by the NOAA also suggest a 2 °C increase in global temperatures will lead to a greater proportion of tropical storms that reach Category 4 and Category 5 levels.
-Hurricane Sandy (2012), which was only a Category 3 storm, inflicted nearly 70 billion USD in damages.
+Hurricane Sandy (2012), which was only a Category 3 storm, inflicted nearly US$70 billion in damages.
 Additionally, climate change may cause a change in the paths of tropical cyclones, bringing storms to places which have previously not had to contend with major hurricanes.
 These vulnerable areas are likely to be unaware and ill-prepared for the ever intensifying storms.